t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Not all HTTP or CoAP URIs are dereferenceable, e.g., when the target resource does not exist.

 Event:
-: An affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.
+: A kind of affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.

 Form:
 : A hypermedia control that enables a client to construct more complex requests, e.g., to change the state of a resource or perform specific queries.